42.7-metres Statue of Lord Murugan is the tallest in the world

 Accommodations in Kuala and Penang:

-Finding a cosy place to stay during travel can be stressful and downright exhausting, but once you have locked in a place it becomes the best feeling ever.
+Finding a cozy place to stay before traveling can be stressful and downright exhausting, but once you have locked in a place it gives you a peace of mind.
 We stayed at Ramada Invito Suites, formerly known as Luxury Condo Bukit Bintang.
 It is centrally located and the host, Kames was an absolute blessing.
-He was so helpful, easy to get a hold of, his apartment was super clean, spacious and had a laundry machine.
+He was helpful, easy to get a hold of, his apartment was super clean, spacious and had a laundry machine.

 *It is walking distance to Jalan Alor, in Bukit Bintang, which has lots of bars and restaurants.*

-We tried food at the Jalan Alor street food night market, but our faourite dining place was Bijan Bar &Restaurant.
-The aura and customer service was out of this world.
-The food was also very tasty.
+We tried food at the Jalan Alor street food night market, but our favourite dining place was Bijan Bar&Restaurant.
+The aura, customer service and food were amazing.